Ab initio informed electronic stopping models for light ion propagation in metals: Parameterization of the electron-ion interaction models

 \subsection{Fitting the density-dependent functions}

 The fitting procedure aims to determine a density-dependent functional form for the electronic energy loss which, when implemented in MD, reproduces the \textit{ab initio} energy loss data across all selected trajectories.
 The optimization begins with generating an initial set of test points that serve as a first guess for the density-dependent function.
 These points are then interpolated to construct a smooth positive function and converted into the format required by the USER-EPH implementation \cite{user_eph}.
 A friction-only simulation is performed under the same conditions as in the corresponding TDDFT setup, and the resulting energy loss profile is compared to the \textit{ab initio} reference.
 The objective function, defined as the difference between the TDDFT and MD energy loss curves, $|E_\text{TDDFT}(r) - E_\text{BOA}(r) -E_\text{MD}(r)|$, is minimized iteratively by adjusting the guess points until convergence is achieved.
 Since the objective function lacks a simple analytical form, we tested several derivative-free optimization algorithms available in the SciPy and NLopt libraries \cite{stevenjohnson}.
 Among them, the Nelder-Mead \cite{gao2012implementing} and NEWUOA \cite{powell2006newuoa} algorithms demonstrated the most robust convergence and were therefore selected for the fitting process.
 All functional forms were constrained to remain smooth and positive throughout the sampled density range to preserve physical consistency and transferability.
+The $\beta(\bar{\rho})$ functions are available in the repository \href{https://version.aalto.fi/gitlab/nume/electron-density-dependent-light-ion-stopping/}{electron-density-dependent-light-ion-stopping}, while $\alpha(\bar{\rho})$ functions can be found in the corresponding UTTM model repository \href{http://github.com/LLNL/USER-EPH}{USER-EPH} \cite{user_eph, light_ions_es}.

 Figure \ref{FIG:3}a presents the resulting density-dependent coupling functions together with the constant stopping values obtained from SRIM, which serve here as a reference for the constant-friction approximation.
 A clear difference between the functional forms obtained for UTTM and for the $\beta(\bar{\rho})$-model can be readily observed.
 The reduced model only accounts for the energy loss of the projectile and treats the electron-ion coupling as a local process, where the friction term depends only on the projectile velocity and the surrounding target electron density.
 In contrast, the full tensorial UTTM formulation introduces spatial correlations between all interacting particles, so that the friction acting on one atom depends not only on its own motion but also on the motion of the neighboring atoms through the off-diagonal components of the coupling tensor.
 This makes the effective interaction between the projectile and the target collective in nature.
 As a result, UTTM requires defining the coupling function $\alpha(\bar{\rho})$ for every interacting pair in the system, i.e. W-W and ion-W combinations.